 combined, the value specified on the latest element in the flow wins.

-A page break must also occur at (1) if the last line box above this margin and the
+A page break must also occur at a class A break point if the last line box above this

 page’.
 See [CSS3PAGE]

 While breaking controls can force breaks, they can also discourage them.
-The following rules control whether breaking at a possible break point is allowed:
+An unforced break is one that is inserted automatically by the UA in order to prevent content from overflowing the fragmentainer.
+The following rules control whether unforced breaking at a possible break point is allowed:

 break-after’ and ‘